Editors pick

 How the fees actually compare

 Because Eventbrite bundles processing into its bill and SimpleTix runs processing through your own Stripe/Square/PayPal, a fair comparison has to include payment processing on both sides.
-Below assumes a standard 2.9% + $0.30 processor rate (typical for Stripe/Square online):
+Below assumes a standard 2.9% + $0.30 processor rate (typical for Stripe/Square online) and US pricing:

-So SimpleTix is roughly 27 to 33 percent cheaper on typical ticket prices.
-And the advantage widens sharply above ~$460 per ticket, where SimpleTix’s $9.99 service fee cap starts to bite while Eventbrite’s uncapped fee keeps scaling.
+So SimpleTix runs roughly 27 to 33 percent cheaper on typical ticket prices.
+The advantage widens sharply above ~$460 per ticket, where SimpleTix’s $9.99 service fee cap starts to bite while Eventbrite’s uncapped fee keeps scaling.

-For an organizer running 5,000 tickets a year at $25 each, that is roughly $5,600 in retained revenue from the fee structure alone.
+For an organizer running 5,000 tickets a year at $25 each, that translates into roughly $5,600 in retained revenue from the fee structure alone.
 Add another 200 season passes at $500 each, and the savings grow by another $2,000.
 The higher your average ticket price, the bigger the gap.

 Should you switch platforms in 2026?